 Providing a high quality educational option for every student

-The Holyoke Public Schools is being redesigned, to ensure that every student in grades 6-12 has a high quality educational option, with a focus on college and careers for all students.
-At the core of the district’s turnaround plan is the firm belief that all Holyoke students deserve a world‐class education.
-The plan includes strategies for improving the instruction and services offered, and providing students with the skills and tools they need to be successful in school now, and later in college and their careers.
+The Holyoke Public Schools is transforming the high school experience to ensure that every student in grades 6-12 has a high quality educational option, with a focus on college and careers for all students.
+We have developed an innovative High School Redesign Plan | (En Español) that includes strategies for improving the instruction and services offered, and providing students with the skills and tools they need to be successful in school now, and later in college and their careers.
 The high school redesign structure empowers students as self-directed learners ready for 21st century workplace and college rigor.
 The plan, developed by nearly 100 educators, students, community members and national experts, including support from the Barr Foundation, is organized around an academy structure designed to provide “personalized learning pathways” for all students.

 High School Redesign